Frequently Asked Questions

 Air-conditioners, condition the same air and have return air and supply registers.

 Evaporative coolers don't condition the air, they change air, so they bring in cool air and push out hot air via open windows (so no return air)

 Split system simply means that the system is "split in two".
 There is an indoor unit and an out door unit.

 Zoning applies to ducting systems.
 It enables the user to turn "Off" areas of the home when no-one is using it, and turn "On" the other areas that are being used in the home.

-This saves the end user significantly in energy usage and costs.
+This saves the user in the end significantly when it comes to energy usage and costs.

-A standard efficiency heater, is approximately 70% fuel efficient.
-That means that 30% of all the heating generated goes to outside, via a flue (Older system can be much less that the 70%)
+A standard efficiency heater is approximately 70% fuel efficient.
+That means that 30% of all the heating generated goes outside, via a flue (Older systems can be much less than 70%)